-- to be able to demonstrate an awareness of the impact of the wider social context (i.e. social GRRAACCES) within systemic therapy and consider issues of equality, diversity, and inclusion
+- demonstrate an awareness of the impact of the wider social context (i.e. social GRRAACCES) within systemic therapy and consider issues of equality, diversity, and inclusion

-- demonstrate an ability to initiate, maintain and develop a systemic approach
+- demonstrate an ability to initiate, maintain, and develop a systemic approach

-- to be able to demonstrate how to apply systemic theories to psychological problems, resilience and change
+- demonstrate how to apply systemic theories to psychological problems, resilience, and change

 The syllabus for this module which is run during the second year of training is: